tecsa-acd/m1-web-full-stack/docs/cheat-sheets/cheat-sheet-virtualbox.md

 ---

-## 🚀 80/20 Principle: The Essential 20% of VirtualBox & Ubuntu VM for Full-Stack Web-Developers to cover 80% of their daily tasks
+# 🚀 VirtualBox (Ubuntu VM) Essentials as Development Environment

+## Description
+VirtualBox 80/20-Principle based Cheat Sheet: Solve 80% of your daily Development Environment Ubuntu VM needs.
+For Full-Stack Developers.

 ---

-# 🎯 Purpose
+## 🎯 Purpose
 VirtualBox is a free, open-source virtualization software that allows you to run multiple operating systems on a single machine.

 ---

-# 🌱 Origin
+## 🌱 Origin
 The name "VirtualBox" reflects its role as a "virtual box" for operating systems.
 Originally developed by Innotek GmbH in 2007, it was later acquired by Sun Microsystems and then Oracle, which maintains it today.

 ---

+## 🧠 Essentials

-# ⚙️ Installation
+### ⚙️ Installation
 - **On Windows/macOS**: Download from the official website and follow the installer.
     - https://www.virtualbox.org/wiki/Downloads (if not reachable with error "502 Bad Gateway Error, use the following link)
     - https://www.oracle.com/in/virtualization/technologies/vm/downloads/virtualbox-downloads.html